openshift/golang-ex/README.md

 ###Accessing the application:

-If you have the OpenShift router running, you should be able to access the application just by typing the frontend route DNS (beego-example.openshiftapps.com) into your browser.
+If you have the OpenShift router running, you should be able to access the application just by typing the beego-example route DNS (beego-example.openshiftapps.com) into your browser.
 However, you will have to run you own DNS server first, but we can cheat it by modifying the `/etc/hosts` file on your host machine.
 Just append this line at